theNewDynamic/minjinlee.com/_posts/2016-12-09-publishers-weekly-spring-2017-announcements-literary-fiction.md

 Hachette/Twelve

-Often I Am Happy by Jens Christian Gr&oslash;ndahl (Apr.
+Often I Am Happy by Jens Christian Grøndahl (Apr.
 11, hardcover, $23, ISBN 978-1-4555-7007-2).
 Ellinor is 70.
 Her husband, Georg, has just died, and Ellinor is struck with the need to confide in someone, picking Anna, her long-dead best friend, who was also Georg’s first wife.
 Ellinor divulges long-held secrets and burdens of her past.
 30,000-copy announced first printing.

 Harper